Develop a smart contract

 For example, this smart contract requires storage of simple values.

-The following code illustrates how to store simple values for this contract using the #[ink(storage)]
+You can store simple values for a contract using the #[ink(storage)] attribute macro:

 #[ink(storage)]